 Deborah Hope Wayne

 Deborah Hope Wayne is a collaborative attorney and mediator who dedicates her professional life to helping people resolve conflict without court intervention.
 Ms. Wayne is also passionate about developing programs to train professionals and students on Collaborative Practice and Mediation.
-She is President of the New York State Council on Divorce Mediation and continues to serve on the Board in that capacity and Chairperson of the Accreditation Committee, a founding member of the Academy of Professional Family Mediators and a former member of the Board of the New York State Association of Colllaborative Professionals.
+She is the immediate Past President of the New York State Council on Divorce Mediation and continues to serve on the Board in that capacity and Chairperson of the Accreditation Committee, a founding member of the Academy of Professional Family Mediators and a former member of the Board of the New York State Association of Colllaborative Professionals.

 Ms. Wayne co-developed one of the first law school programs on Collaborative Practice in the United States and currently serves as Adjunct Professor of Collaborative Law at Pace University School of Law.
 Deborah Hope Wayne attended Boston University where she received a Bachelor of Arts cum laude; the University of Grenoble, Grenoble, France; and earned her law degree from Pace University School of Law.
 She is accredited in Mediation by the New York State Council on Divorce Mediation.
 Ms. Wayne is also a Certified Divorce Financial Analyst™.